mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 Disaster recovery tests are performed quarterly on the Mendix Platform.
 These tests are reported in our ISAE 3402 Type II report, SOC 1 Type II report, and ISO/IEC 27001:2013 certification.

-### 2.2 Does the Mendix Cloud Offers High Availability and Auto-Recovery?
+### 2.2 Does the Mendix Cloud Offers High Availability & Auto-Recovery?

 The Mendix Cloud offers high availability for all app environments, ensuring zero downtime in the case of a Mendix Runtime outage.
 Users are able to scale Mendix app environments using the Cloud Portal.
 Furthermore, the Mendix Cloud enables auto-recovery and failover within the same availability zone.